jimmy622001/ECS_Jenkins_Github/README.md

 - [Environment Deployment Guide](docs/ENVIRONMENT_DEPLOYMENT.md) - How to deploy and manage environments
 - [Automated Patching Guide](docs/AUTOMATED_PATCHING.md) - Automated patching setup and customization
-- [Testing Usage Guide](docs/TESTING_USAGE.md) - How to use pre-commit hooks, Terratest, and other testing tools
+- [Testing Usage Guide](docs/TESTING_USAGE.md) - How to use the quality checking tools and testing frameworks
 - [Testing Strategy](docs/TESTING.md) - Comprehensive testing strategy for the infrastructure

 ## Patching and Update Strategy